animatedmax/spring-data-geode/src/main/markdown/index.md

 Note
 </div></td>
 <td class="content">As of SDG 2.0, the annotation-based configuration
-model does not yet support the configuration of Apache Geode’s WAN components and topology.</td>
+model does not yet support the configuration of Apache Geode's WAN components and topology.</td>
 </tr>
 </tbody>